alexwishart/SwiftPersistenceTutorial/README.md

 ```
 open FoodTracker.xcworkspace/
 ```
-This Xcode workspace contains the food tracker mobile app, which can be run by clicking the play button.
+This Xcode workspace contains the FoodTracker mobile app, which can be run by clicking the play button.

 ## Connecting A PostgreSQL Database
 ### Creating a PostgreSQL Database
 The Food Tracker application is taken from the Apple tutorial for building your first iOS application.
 In [FoodTrackerBackend Tutorial](https://github.com/IBM/FoodTrackerBackend), we created a server and connected it to the iOS application.
-This means created meals are posted to the server and a user can then view these meals on [localhost:8080/meals](http://localhost:8080/meals).
-Since the meals are stored on the Server, if the server is restarted the meal data is lost.
-To solve this problem, we will start by creating a PostgreSQL database where the meals will be stored.
+This server allows created meals to be posted to the server and viewed by the user at [localhost:8080/meals](http://localhost:8080/meals).
+As the meals are stored on the server, the meal data is lost if the server is restarted.
+To solve this problem, we will start by creating a PostgreSQL database for the meals to be stored in.

 1. Install PostgreSQL:
 ```
 brew install postgresql
 brew services start postgresql
 ```
-You should receive a message that either PostgreSQL has been started or the service is already running.
-This installation should have installed two applications we need, namely createdb and psql, which will be used as clients to your locally running PostgreSQL.
+You should see a message that `postgresql` has been started or the service is already running.
+This installation will also have installed `createdb` and `psql` which will be used as clients to your locally running PostgreSQL database.

 2. Create a database called FoodDatabase to store the data:
 ```